jjjjlira/ProjectReports/README.md

 Here some samples that might entice you to continue looking to my portfolio:

-GUI developed in Python using TKinter library in addition to the Machine Learning Logic for the IDS written in Python.
+GUI developed in Python using TKinter library in addition to the Machine Learning algorithms for the Intrusion Detection System written in Python.

 ![image](https://user-images.githubusercontent.com/104345634/218298277-a87fd973-6862-4113-9aaa-d80fcdf8ad15.png)

 Car Accidents Visualization (Tableau):